4th Quarter South End Verses Collaboration

-Congratulations to Jessica Presscot (writer) & Madison Dunaway (artist) on the latest collaboration of the South End Verses Art Placemaking Project.
+Congratulations to Marquis Love (writer) & Scott Patridge (artist) for being chosen as the latest collaborators of the South End Verses Art Placemaking Project.

 Many Thanks to the South End Verses Committee: